Kireet Khurana

 Kireet Khurana (born 25 October 1967) is an Indian filmmaker, animator, and ad-film director.
-He is known for have received 6 President's National Film Awards for his contribution to the animation industry.
+He is known for having received 6 President's National Film Awards for his contribution to the animation industry.
 He is the director of Climb Media, a company started by his father, filmmaker Bhimsain in the 70s.
 Apart from feature films and documentaries, he has also directed and produced 500+ ad films.

 Kireet has been the Festival Director of Animela, India's first Animation, Visual Effects, Gaming and Comics festival, in collaboration with Annecy International Animation Film Festival, France.

 Work

 Kireet joined his father's company after college, doing the animation for India's largest animation series Vartmaan.
 In 2002, he created India's first animation series to be licensed called The Adventures of Chhota Birbal, which aired on Cartoon Network.
 The series featured voices of Tabassum and Ravi Baswani.

 In 2010, he made his debut with India's first feature film combining live-action and 3D animation, Toonpur Ka Superrhero, starring Ajay Devgan and Kajol.

 Kireet has been a loud voice in social issues with activism films like Safar, Pravaasi and Samvaad, where he has used voice-overs of prominent personalities like Taapsee Pannu, Shabana Azmi, Nandita Das and Tisca Chopra.

 His 2016 documentary on Indian parallel cinema auteur Saeed Akhtar Mirza, entitled Saeed Mirza: The Leftist Sufi, released on Netflix.
 The film featured Mahesh Bhatt, Sudhir Mishra, Kundan Shah, Aziz Mirza, Pawan Malhotra and others.
 It was named among the top 10 documentaries of 2017 by Vogue India and The Hindu.

 His 2018 feature film T for Taj Mahal, produced by Abis Rizvi, was premiered at the London Indian Film Festival.
 The trailer of the film was launched at the Cannes Film Festival (2018).

 He has also written The Storyteller, starring Adil Hussain and Paresh Rawal, and directed a docu-feature The Invisible Visible, on homelessness and the destitute in India.